nemiro54/nemiro54/README.md

-# Hi there 👋 I'm Vladislav 👨‍💻 Software Engineer with 3 years of experience
+# Hi there 👋 I'm Vladislav 👨‍💻 Backend Developer
 * I'm currently open to job offers
 * I'm open to any suggestions for collaborations